sepro/LSTrAP/README.md

 ## Helper Scripts

-LSTrAP comes with a few additional scripts to assist users to download and process data from the [Sequence Read Archive](http://www.ncbi.nlm.nih.gov/sra), repeat analyses and the case study reported in the manuscript.
+LSTrAP comes with a few additional scripts to assist users to download and process data from the [Sequence Read Archive](http://www.ncbi.nlm.nih.gov/sra), repeat analyses and the case study reported in the manuscript (Proost et al., *under preparation*).

 Details for each script can be found [here](docs/helper.md)